 Meanwhile, stem the tomatoes as needed.
 Place the tomatoes in a large nonstick skillet over medium-high heat.
 Cook for about 10 minutes, shaking the skillet occasionally, until the tomatoes are just short of deflated and the skins are charred in spots.
 Remove from the heat.

 While the tomatoes are cooling a bit, tear the basil leaves, letting them fall into a blender.
-Add the slightly cooled tomatoes, vinegar, oil, honey, the smoked salt and the pepper in a blender.
-Remove the center knob from the lid to allow steam to escape and cover with a dish towel or paper towel.
+Add the slightly cooled tomatoes, vinegar, oil, honey, the smoked salt and the pepper in a blender or food processor.
 Puree to form a smooth vinaigrette.